 So refugees and asylum seekers may volunteer, but hybrid settings where some people are waged employees and some are volunteers may be problematic, as well as any setting where money is changing hands.
 It would be interesting to know if these issues have been used to prevent refugees from engaging as volunteers, or whether the regulatory difficulties are quietly ignored and common sense prevails.

-It would be a terrible thing if current restrictions on migrant’s access to healthcare (as shown by changes that take effect on 23 October 2017), housing and welfare benefits (see here), and right to privacy (see paragraph 4 here) was extended to volunteering, as part of the Prime Minister’s xenophobic ‘hostile reception‘.
+So we can be reassured.
+Volunteering opportunities have not been curtailed, unlike migrant’s access to healthcare (as shown by changes that took effect on 23 October 2017), housing and welfare benefits, and right to privacy (see paragraph 4 here), as part of the Government’s xenophobic hostile environment.
 A society that asks about eligibility before acting with humanity has started its journey towards the horrors of ethnic cleansing.

-Instead, volunteering by migrants should be recognised as a positive contribution to society, as was emphasised by the UNHCR report written by Rebecca Tuck in 2011 and the outcome of the 2013 Right to Volunteer campaign led by Refugee Action (see here).
+Instead, we can celebrate the fact that volunteering by migrants is a positive contribution to society, as was emphasised by the UNHCR report written by Rebecca Tuck in 2011 and the outcome of the 2013 Right to Volunteer campaign led by Refugee Action (see here).
 For myself, news reports of hostility and rejection merely strengthen my resolve to offer our guests a warm welcome.